BoundingBoxSoftware/Materialize/README.md

 - QuickSave - Will implement in settings, then you can set the folder to save the texture.
 This will be a persistent setting, that means you can close and open the program without lose the Quick Save path. *Planned for .41*
 - Copy to clipboard.
 - New UI*Planned for .50*
-- Make Old UI to Scale *Planned for .40*
-- Ability to invert maps *Planned for .41*
 - Ability to bake AO into Diffuse Map *Planned for .40*
 - Add Texture Presets for Unreal Unity and Cryengine *Planned for .41*
 - Create update notification system *Planned for .40*